jelmerk/hnswlib-spark/docs/docs/user_guide.md

 `numThreads` Controls the number of CPU cores used for indexing a shard and cannot exceed the cores available on an executor.
 It’s best to set this value equal to the executor’s core count for optimal performance.

+`k` Sets the number of similar matches to return

+`m` The maximum number of bi-directional connections (neighbors) per node.
+Higher values improve recall but increase memory usage and search time.

+`ef` The size of the dynamic candidate list during the search.
+A higher ef improves recall at the cost of search speed.

+`efConstruction` Similar to ef, but used during index construction.
+A higher efConstruction results in a more accurate graph with better recall but increases indexing time and memory usage

 After fitting the model, the Spark UI will show running tasks even after the fit method returns.